About

 ## 6 time points

-Although it cannot be launched here within the online tutorial, you can launch the Shiny app on your own computer to visualise the results interactively using visualise(cpo).
+If you run the code on your own computer, you can launch the Shiny app to visualise the results interactively using visualise(cpo).

 Results